jshwlkr/cookbook/src/posts/lemon-bars.md

 ### Directions

-Pour over baked crust and return to oven for 20 - 25 minutes at same temperature.
+Pour over baked crust and return to oven for 20 - 25 minutes at same temperature (350&deg;F).
 Cool on rack.
 Cut in squares.
 Sprinkle with sifted powdered sugar.